About Ravencharm Rattery

 - Applications will be reviewed to determine good homes

-- Rats are never placed as feeders
+- Live rats are never sold as feeders

 - Rats are placed in pairs unless proof of compatible cage mate is given